freemansoft/win10-storage-spaces/README.md

 * The scripts automatically find all raw drives and add them to the pool.
 * Some HDDs have their types incorrectly identified.
 The script can coerce them to be MediaType:HDD
 * The entire virtual drive is added to the system as a single large volume
+* You need at least
+  * 1 SSD and 1 HDD to run cached storage / Simple resiliency
+  * 2 SSD and 2 HDD to run cached storage / Mirror resiliency /
+  * 1 SSD and 2 HDD to run cached storage / Simple resiliency / striped storage (sum of HDD space)

 # Scripts
 ## new-storage-space.ps1